 Default Option Alternate Option Explanation 1.
 Quit if a VREPAIR Name Space Support NLMTM Is Not Loaded Remove Name Space Support From The Volume These options control whether name space support for non-DOS files is retained in the volume tables.
 If you add a name space to a volume and the system doesn't have enough memory, select Remove Name Space Support From the Volume.
 Then select a name space to delete.
 If you remove a name space, the accompanying extended file information is destroyed.
 For example, if you remove Macintosh name support, the Macintosh long names, the finder icons, and the resource forks are destroyed.
 (The DOS name and its data file are kept and are accessible from DOS workstations.)
-Important: To repair a volume with non- DOS name space entries, VREPAIR must find the corresponding name space support modules.
-(For example, to repair a volume with the Macintosh name space, you need to load V_MAC.NLM; to repair a volume with the OS/2, Windows 95, or Windows NT name space, load V_LONG.NLM.)
-For more information, see Repairing a Traditional Volume.
-2. Write Only Changed Directory And FAT Entries Write All Directory And FAT Entries Out To Disk These options control the changes that are made to the FATs and Directory tables.
-Out To Disk If you repair a mirrored or duplexed volume, select the alternate option to force an update of all tables on both hard disks.

-Default Option Alternate Option Explanation 3.
-Write Changes Immediately To Disk Keep Changes In Memory For Later Update NetWare defaults to writing changes immediately to disk.
+Important: To repair a volume with non-DOS name space entries, VREPAIR must find the corresponding name space support modules.
+(For example, to repair a volume with the Macintosh name space, you need to load v_mac.nlm; to repair a volume with the OS/2 or Windows name space, load v_long.nlm.)
+For more information, see "Repairing a Traditional Volume" in the NW6.5 SP8: Traditional File System Administration Guide .
+2. Write Only Changed Directory And FAT Entries Out To Disk Write All Directory And FAT Entries Out To Disk These options control the changes that are made to the FATs and Directory tables.
+If you repair a mirrored or duplexed volume, select the alternate option to force an update of all tables on both hard disks.
+3. Write Changes Immediately To Disk Keep Changes In Memory For Later Update NetWare defaults to writing changes immediately to disk.
 In most cases, this default option speeds the repair.
 Disks requiring very few changes will repair faster if the alternate option is used.
 4. Retain Deleted Files Purge All Deleted Files These options control whether deleted files are purged or retained.
 If a file is deleted, but not purged, it can be salvaged.
 Purge deleted files if you are concerned about the amount of disk space being used to retain deleted files or if you don't want users to salvage files (for example, for security reasons).

-5. Return to Main Menu After you select the VREPAIR configuration options, press menu item 5 to return to the VREPAIR main menu.
+Default Option Alternate Option Explanation 5.
+Return to Main Menu After you select the VREPAIR configuration options, press menu item 5 to return to the VREPAIR main menu.